vinu76jsr/blog_pelican/content/first_post.md

 Tags: blog
 Slug: first-post
 Author: Vaibhav Mishra
-Summary: first
+Summary: first post

 My intention is to do regular blogging on this location, this is the obligatory first post to test if everything is set up properly.

-Note: this post now serve no purpose
+Note: this post does not server any purpose.